Townsville: Second World War

 In July 1942, three small Japanese air raids were conducted against Townsville, which was by then the most important air base in Australia.
 On 25 July 1942 two Japanese Kawanishi Flying Boats dropped 15 bombs which landed near the mouth of the Ross River, only 400 yards east of oil tanks in the harbour.
 On 28 July, one Japanese plane dropped eight 500 lb bombs near the Garbutt airfield.
 On 29 July 1942, a single "Emily" Flying Boat dropped one bomb at the Experimental Station of Oonoonba and seven bombs landed in Cleveland Bay where bomb craters are still clearly visible.
 There were no deaths and structural damage was minimal, as the Japanese missed their intended targets of the railway, the harbour and the airfield and destroyed a palm tree at the Experimental Station of Oonoonba.
-Although the Japanese aircraft were intercepted on two of the three raids, no Japanese planes were shot down.
+Although the Japanese aircraft were intercepted on two of the three raids, none was shot down.